myconstellation/constellation-packages/Paradox/README.md

 *  bool AreaArm([ArmingRequestData](Paradox/Models/ArmingRequestData.cs) request) : Arms the area and return the boolean result.
 *  bool AreaDisarm([ArmingRequestData](Paradox/Models/ArmingRequestData.cs) request) : Arms the area and return the boolean result.
-*  void RefreshArea([Area](Paradox.Core/Base Events/Enums/Area.cs) request) : Force to refresh the specified area status.
+*  void RefreshArea([Area](Paradox.Core/Base%20Events/Enums/Area.cs) request) : Force to refresh the specified area status.
 *  void RefreshAll() : Force to refresh all items.

-Also the package sends messages named "AlarmEvent" to each event of the system.
-These messages are sent in the group with the name of your package instance (Paradox by default)
+Also the package sends messages called "AlarmEvent" for each systeme event.
+These messages are sent in the group named with name of your package instance (Paradox by default)

-Each "AlarmEvent" message contains at least a "Type" property which is the following:
+Each "AlarmEvent" message contains at least a "Type" property and others properties depending to the event type :

 | Type                    | Others properties                                              | Description   |
 | ------------------------| -------------------------------------------------------------- |---------------|